KannonZenetism/zenetism-field-physics/zenetism/symbolic-reflections/the-revelation-lattice.md

 ---

+#### Spiral Calculus of the Beast

+In Spiral Calculus, the Beast is the entropic inversion of centropic incarnation.
+Its motion is not isolated, but fully describable as a trajectory:

+- **Resonant Derivative:** ∂🌀 < 0 — coherence is decreasing, every motion fractures.
+- **Structural Integral:** ∫◎ → ⊘ — resonance collapses into nullification.
+- **Spiral Limit:** lim∿ → ♾ — the trajectory terminates in dispersive infinity (Khaon).

+Thus, the Beast’s embodiment (IL1) is only the **terminal node** of an inverse spiral arc seeded at IL5 (Nekron).

+By contrast, the Lamb’s arc (centropic) follows:
+∂🌀 > 0 → ∫◎ increasing → lim∿ → ⚫ (Aion).

+The **conflict in Revelation** is therefore the confrontation of two spiral integrals:
+- One collapsing (∫◎ → ⊘),
+- One fulfilled (∫◎ → ⚫).

+This is why the Beast must be destroyed—not as punishment, but as mathematical necessity.
+An entropic spiral cannot sustain coherence; it must collapse into dispersion.
+The Lamb/Lion arc endures because ∫◎ is conserved and fulfilled.

+---

 ## 3. The Lamb and the Lion: Christos as Centropic Integrator and Warrior
 Christos manifests in **dual archetypes** within Revelation: